 A Two-Way Street

 It’s clear that the advertisers, as well as the partners, play an important role in supporting Facebook and its ways to do business.
 Without users, there’s no data for Facebook to analyze and sell.
 However, without advertisers, there’s no one to sell the data to.
 It’s a two-way street.

 The two values that we hold close to our hearts (and our work ethic) are honesty and transparency.
 What Facebook has done again and again is neither honest or transparent.

-Although we are not the most avid Facebook users or advertisers, we feel like even having a business page there is too much support for a service that treats the trust and the data of its’ users the way that Facebook has.
-And that is why we are going to delete our Facebook page.
-And why you should, too.
+Although we are not the most avid Facebook users or advertisers, we feel like even having a business page there is too much support for a service that treats the trust and the data of its users the way that Facebook has.
+And hey, if it reduces our digital footprint, it’s better still.

 So we’ve officially deleted our Facebook page.

 If were are a part of our Facebook community and used to getting news about Ganttic there or use it to contact us, please know that we will still be active on both Twitter and LinkedIn.
 The fastest way to reach our support team is using email.